savvaser/Data-Visualization-Project-Visualizing-The-Gender-Gap-In-College-Degrees/README.md

 Some of the categories used for comparision are:

-  Agriculture
+  Agriculture,
-  Architecture
+  Architecture,
-  Art and Performance
+  Art and Performance,
-  Biology
+  Biology,
-  Business
+  Business,
-  Communications and Journalism
+  Communications and Journalism,
-  Computer Science
+  Computer Science,
-  Education
+  Education,
-  Engineering
+  Engineering,
-  English
+  English,
-  Foreign Languages
+  Foreign Languages,
-  Health Professions
+  Health Professions,
-  Math and Statistics
+  Math and Statistics,
-  Physical Sciences
+  Physical Sciences,
-  Psychology
+  Psychology,
-  Public Administration
+  Public Administration,
-  Social Sciences and History
+  Social Sciences and History.

 Observations: